zeldin/Mega99/gateware/README.md

 video timing is tweaked slightly to help with this situation.
 What it does is to add 2 more pixels of horizontal border on each side, and remove 2 pixels of blanking on the right side, making each line 2 pixels longer in total.
+It also reduces the size of the top border by 3 lines (adding 3 more lines of bottom blanking instead), making it the same size as the bottom border.
 Combined with increasing the oscillator frequency to 10.8 MHz, the native timing becomes:

 - Pixel clock: 5.4 MHz
 - Horizontal:  288 active pixels, 344 total pixels, 15.697674 kHz sweep
-- Vertical:    243 active lines,  262 total lines,  59.914788 Hz sweep
+- Vertical:    240 active lines,  262 total lines,  59.914788 Hz sweep

 While the pixel clock rate has been increased by 0.6%, the sweep rates have been decreased by only 0.013% (130 ppm), so software is unlikely